This post is written by Jet Toyco, a trader and trading coach.

 Let’s do a quick recap of what you’ve learned today.

 Mark Douglas’ Trading in The Zone is truly a phenomenal book for traders to invest their time and money.

 Despite the lessons I’ve shared with you today, it’s only about 30% of what the book has to offer you.

-But as someone who has read the book three times over, it boils down to these things:
+But as someone who has read Mark Douglas’ Trading in The Zone three times over, it boils down to these things:

 - Remove your expectations in the market and be focused on the process instead

 - Always learn how to manage your risk